Deepwater and Ultra-Deepwater Exploration and Production Market - Growth, Trends, and Forecast (2020 - 2025)

 TABLE OF CONTENTS

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The market for deepwater and ultra-deepwater exploration and production is expected to grow at a CAGR of approximately 10.70% during the forecast period of 2020 – 2025.
 Factors such as rising deepwater oil and gas activity especially in Gulf of Mexico and North Sea, improved viability of deepwater and ultra-deepwater projects, and tightening supply-demand gap are expected to drive the market during the forecast period.
 However, development of deepwater projects present a series of challenges, even for the most experienced players.
 While the industry has gone through a long learning curve and technology advancements, which have helped drive down the costs of deepwater production.
 Players still face a myriad of challenges resulting in lengthy development times of up to twelve years for deepwater projects.
 Therefore, the associated offshore project risks are expected to hinder the growth of the market studied.

-- Middle East & Africa dominated the market across the globe with the majority of the demand coming from Nigeria, Angola, and Egypt.
+Middle-East and Africa dominated the market across the globe, with majority of demand coming from Nigeria, Angola, and Egypt.

 Scope of the Report